ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

     Alternatively a solution may choose to have a stronger revocation policy instead of requiring such a duration.

--   `maxAuthzTTL` represents any additional expiry policy that the Claim Clearinghouse may choose to enforce.
+-   `maxAuthzTTL` represents any additional expiry policy that the Passport Clearinghouse may choose to enforce.
 If this is not needed, it can effectively ignored by using a large number of years or otherwise have `token.ga4gh_visa_v1.asserted+maxAuthzTTL` removed and simplify the right